CRM vs Spreadsheet for Contact Management: When to Switch

 When a CRM becomes the better choice

-A CRM becomes more useful when the contact list stops being just a reference and starts supporting recurring customer activity.
+A CRM becomes more useful once the contact list stops being a reference and starts supporting recurring customer activity.

 Recurring client activity